caolan/cookie-sessions/README.md

     * session_key -- The cookie key name to store the session data in (default: _node)
     * path -- The path to use for the cookie (default: '/')
+	* domain -- (optional) Define a specific domain/subdomain scope for the cookie

 ## Why store session data in cookies?